 This is an introductory course designed to improve safety and productivity of laborers and provide an opportunity for them to grow in knowledge and skill level through classroom and on-the-job-training.
 Students will learn about the union, the rules and regulations involved in applying for an apprenticeship, and how to complete apprenticeship paperwork.
 Students will be advised of safety procedures that fall under governmental Occupational Safety and Health Administration (OSHA) guidelines.

-Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Acceptance as an apprentice with the Illinois Laborers' and Contractors' Joint Apprenticeship and Training Program (ILCJATP).
+Prerequisite: Acceptance as an apprentice with the Illinois Laborers' and Contractors' Joint Apprenticeship and Training Program (ILCJATP).

 LBR-0141 Construction Math